rupinderjeet/portfolio-web/README.md

 # [rupinderjeet.com](http://rupinderjeet.com)

-##A website for describing its author
+##This is a portfolio website for freelance developer, Rupinderjeet Singh Hans, showcasing my projects and experience in the field.

 **Copyright :** (c)2015-2016 Rupinderjeet Singh Hans